 Why Gamification is so effective

-Prior to the widespread use of the term, which really took off around 2010, it was already being applied in many different fields of work, where game-design elements would be adapted into non-game contexts – drawing heavy inspiration from videogames.
+Prior to the widespread use of the term, which really took off around 2010, many different fields of work had already applied this technique, where game-design elements would be adapted into non-game contexts – drawing heavy inspiration from videogames.

 Gamification in Marketing